Settlement services - South Korea

 Specific settlement rules / settlement restrictions

 Against payment transactions with domestic counterparties in all eligible securities can only be effected in Korean Won (KRW).
 For eligible listed securities (excluding fixed income), against payment transactions with domestic counterparties can only be in amounts of up to KRW 10 billion.
 Such instructions that exceed the limit of KRW 10 billion shall be rejected by CBL.
-Impacted customers shall be informed of such rejections via SWIFT MT548 and expected to re-instruct in smaller amounts.
+Impacted clients shall be informed of such rejections via Swift MT548 and expected to re-instruct in smaller amounts.

-Note: For eligible listed securities (excluding fixed income), customers shall adhere to the above requirement to prevent potential compulsory partial settlement in the market.
+Note: For eligible listed securities (excluding fixed income), clients shall adhere to the above requirement to prevent potential compulsory partial settlement in the market.
 Clearstream Banking shall not be responsible for any loss, claim, liability and/or expense in relation to partial settlement in the market.
-Customers who do not adhere to the above requirement to prevent potential compulsory partial settlement in the market shall undertake to hold Clearstream Banking harmless and indemnify Clearstream Banking from any such loss, claim, liability and/or expense in relation to partial settlement in the market.
+Clients who do not adhere to the above requirement to prevent potential compulsory partial settlement in the market shall undertake to hold Clearstream Banking harmless and indemnify Clearstream Banking from any such loss, claim, liability and/or expense in relation to partial settlement in the market.

 Documents must be submitted in English and all appendices to be completed must be printed on the applicant’s letterhead.